 - Oral Exams

 Graduates will have the opportunity to develop a strong set of practical skills for pursuing careers in a range of sectors.
-For example, Prison and Probation Services, Local Government and Police Authorities.
-Graduates may also continue their studies at postgraduate level.
+For example, Prison and Probation Services, Local Government and the police and agents of the CJS.
+Graduates may also continue to postgraduate study and teaching.

 Per Academic Year